 Plato’s great philosophical work, The Republic, written 25 centuries ago, is a meditation on what constitutes the best type of society.
 It sparked a debate that continues to this day.
 Many different components and forms of the best type of society have been vigorously argued for over the centuries, but two components remain constant—the need for a citizenry that is both educated and healthy.
 These are seen as essential to a good society by ensuring its prosperity and the quality of lives of its citizens.

-And through a major academic restructuring, we have also focused on developing an extensive range of new programs and schools in areas essential for the state and nation—areas such as design, architecture, intelligent systems engineering, public health, international studies, media, and philanthropy—all based on the strong liberal arts foundation that has made American higher education the best and most admired in the world.
+And through a major academic restructuring, we have also focused on developing an extensive range of new programs and schools in areas essential for the state and nation—areas such as design, architecture, intelligent systems engineering, public health, international studies, media, and philanthropy—all based on the sort of strong liberal arts foundation that has made American higher education the best and most admired in the world.
 The related restructuring of the regional campuses brings an excellent and affordable IU education to nearly every corner of the state.

 Both the Bloomington and Indianapolis campuses welcomed their largest, most academically accomplished, and most diverse freshman classes ever this fall.
 And overall, our fall enrollment includes a record 20,053 domestic minority students—easily the most of any university in Indiana.
 This is a new record for diversity at IU, and it represents nearly a doubling of minority students over the last decade.

-IU is also the state’s research powerhouse, with external funding for research from such bodies as the National Institutes of Health and the National Science Foundation, totaling over $500 million—more than any other institution in the state.
-Path-breaking research, innovation, and scholarship take place in our laboratories and elsewhere every day.
-For example, the long-standing excellence of the work on Drosophila genetics done by our three federally funded Drosophila facilities in Bloomington was essential to the research that won this year’s Nobel Prize for Medicine for the discovery of how the body’s internal circadian biological clock works.
+IU is also the state’s research powerhouse, with external funding for research from such bodies as the National Institutes of Health and the National Science Foundation totaling over $500 million—more than any other institution in the state.
+Pathbreaking research, innovation, and scholarship take place in our laboratories and elsewhere every day.
+For example, the long-standing and well-known excellence of the work on Drosophila genetics done by our three federally funded Drosophila facilities in Bloomington, was essential to the research that won this year’s Nobel Prize for Medicine for the discovery of how the body’s internal circadian biological clock works.
 And numerical simulation work done by IU astrophysicists using IU supercomputing resources has played an important role in the development of future and current gravitational wave detectors such as the LIGO detector that was used to confirm the existence of gravity waves, a discovery which won this year’s Nobel Prize for Physics.

 IU’s standing as an innovation powerhouse was confirmed again by the recent Reuters ranking, one of the more credible and data-based rankings based on the number of patents, citations, publications, and related factors.
-It listed IU as the 27th most innovative university in the world, the 19th in the United States, and first in Indiana!
+It listed IU as the 27th most innovative university in the world, the 19th in the United States, and the first in Indiana!

 IU has the most internationally engaged student body in the state with a record of nearly 4,000 students who studied abroad in the 2015 academic year, the most recent year for which there are figures.
 IU is also the state’s flagship for international studies through its School of Global and International Studies and the efforts of many other schools.

 And IU is the state’s philanthropic powerhouse in public higher education.
-Last year, we set yet another record for philanthropic giving of $462.3 million, the highest in the state, on top of records for the last four years.
-This forms part of IU’s Bicentennial Campaign, our first ever all-campus university-wide campaign, and one of the largest campaigns ever at a public university.
+Last year, we set yet another record for philanthropic giving of $462.3 million, the highest in the state, on top of records for each of the last four years.
+This forms part of IU’s Bicentennial Campaign, our first ever all-campus, university-wide campaign, and one of the largest campaigns ever at a public university.
 It has the highly ambitious goal of raising $2.5 billion by IU’s Bicentennial in 2020.
 It is well ahead of schedule due to the generosity of over 270,000 alumni and others—and we will be making some major announcements concerning it later this month at the mid-campaign celebration.

 Beyond the Campus Boundaries: Online Education

 I mentioned earlier that only about 25 percent of Indiana’s resident population holds four-year or advanced degrees, ranking the state in the bottom quintile nationally.
 And I noted that education was a key to a prosperous society with a high quality of life.
 However, about 22 percent—nearly 750,000 Hoosiers—have some college education but have not graduated.
-Helping more of them graduate could rapidly increase the percentage of degree holders in the population, opening up to them new careers, promotions, and economic opportunity.
-But most cannot return as traditional full-time students as they now have jobs and families.
-Others who graduated many years ago would like to complete new degrees that will also open up new career prospects for them.
+Helping more of them graduate could rapidly increase the percentage of degree holders in the population, opening pathways for them to new careers, promotions, and economic opportunity.
+But most cannot return as traditional full-time students, as they now have jobs and families.
+Others who graduated many years ago would like to complete new degrees that will also open new career prospects for them.
 Indiana University is committed to helping as many of them as possible earn degrees, and online education is a lifeline to higher education and the hope of graduating.

 Ever since access to computers became widely available around 50 years ago, educators have understood and been excited by the vast potential that information technology has to positively transform and enhance the whole process of teaching and learning.
 In my long career in IT, I have seen many waves of progress in this area as new ideas were born and obstacles surmounted.
 And I am very proud that in each of these waves, Indiana University has been a national and international leader.

 Today, Indiana University is the state’s online education powerhouse for four-year and graduate online education.
-Our enormously successful online initiative, IU Online, was created over five years ago and involves faculty on all IU campuses.
+Our enormously successful online initiative, IU Online, was created over five years ago, and now involves hundreds of faculty on all IU campuses.
 It is truly an extension of IU’s faculty and curriculum, and it thus builds on our worldwide reputation and our highly diverse curricular offerings.
 It involves an online educational experience that is a direct extension of the best of traditional classroom instruction, including two-way, personalized interactions between teachers and students, true interactions among students, small class sizes, and instructional materials properly suited to the subject matter.

-The outcome is even more impressive when one considers that many more students are currently engaged in educational programs that include both a high-quality residential and an online component.
-A remarkable 29,000 IU students—nearly a third of our total student body—are enrolled in at least one online course, a figure that has surged dramatically in the past four years, and those courses are accounting for more than one-tenth of all credit hours across the university and matching revenue, larger in total than any of our regional campuses.
+The outcome is even more impressive when one considers that many more students are currently engaged in educational programs that include both a high-quality residential component and an online component.
+A remarkable 29,000 IU students—nearly a third of our total student body—are enrolled in at least one online course, a figure that has surged dramatically in the past four years, and these courses are accounting for more than one-tenth of all credit hours across the university and matching revenue, larger in total than any of our regional campuses.

-This year, our students are benefitting from access to an IU education through still more new degrees available through IU Online, including master’s degrees in philanthropic studies, product stewardship, and information technology management; bachelor’s degrees in applied health sciences, informatics, and medical imaging technology; and a doctoral degree in occupational therapy.
+This year, our students are benefitting from access to an IU education through still more new degrees available through IU Online, including bachelor’s degrees in applied health sciences, informatics, and medical imaging technology; master’s degrees in philanthropic studies, product stewardship, and information technology management; and a doctoral degree in occupational therapy.